Trump administration threatens some funding for 3 states for not enforcing trucker English rules

 California is one of 19 states, in addition to the District of Columbia, that issues licenses regardless of immigration status.
 Supporters say that lets people work, visit doctors and travel safely.

-But in addition, Newsom’s press office has said Singh obtained a work permit during Trump's first term, which Homeland Security officials disputed.
+But in addition, Newsom's office said California officials followed all the rules when it issued a license for Singh in July 2024 and at that time, the federal government confirmed he was in the country legally.
+Newsom has also said Singh obtained a work permit during Trump's first term, which Homeland Security officials disputed.
 Newsom also said the permit was renewed in April and federal officials have not addressed that.

 Florida authorities have said Singh entered the U.S. illegally from Mexico in 2018.
 Republican Gov. Ron DeSantis said Tuesday that Singh should have never received a commercial driver's license.